BitnetMoney/bitnet-papers/README.md

 - Be loyal to the contents of the original paper, with absolutely no alterations,
 - Be submited either in PDF (.pdf) or Markdown (.md) and no other extensions will be accepted.

+*Check if the translation to your language has been done already before submitting yours.*

+# Translators:

+- All translators will be permanently listed here.

 **Thank you to all contributors!**